antahiap/dsr-b35/README.md

 2- it is not same pattern, the pattern can totally change

 - hardest to bit, null-baseline, predcting tomorrow based on today
+- model overview, may 2023, slide 7
+- Autocorrelation = correlation with itself in the past

 - flat line (sine curve), has no trend, ARIMA method takes away the trend to be stationary.
 Trended is if mean is changing by time.
 - Metrices: slide 84